Questions About Planting Asparagus?

 Asparagus seeds take approximately 3 weeks to germinate.
 If you start with seeds, plant them 1/4 inch deep in flats filled with potting soil.
 Begin this process approximately 12 weeks before you plan to transplant them into your garden.
 Place the flats in a warm, sunny, indoor location and make sure the soil stays moist.
 They can be transplanted into your garden after all danger of frost has passed in your geographic area.

-Asparagus crowns can be purchased at most garden centers.
+Asparagus crowns can be purchased at most garden centers as well as online retailers.
 Crowns are basically asparagus root systems that are at least 1 year old.
 After being established, a mature crown will produce approximately 1/2-1 pound of asparagus every year.

 Planted Asparagus Crowns